Friday, 16 June 2023

 We stopped on the way at the delightful historic town of Cefalù which encircles a large Norman cathedral.
 We had a peek inside the cathedral but then set off to wander the narrow streets looking for the Mediaeval wash house - lavatoio - which is fed by a natural spring.
 It was quite spectacular.

-We almost missed the entrance to this fascinating ancient place
+We almost missed the entrance to the ancient 'wash house'

 I just love these miniscule trucks